Michaux-Technology/Geco-Kanban/README.md

 This project was created in 🇫🇷 and 🇩🇪

 ## ✅ Project status
-This project is currently being programmed, there are still a lot of blugs out there

 Missing features für v.
 2.3.7 :
 - Problem refreshing the avatar list in the project list.
 (You must use the F5 key)